 - A final town hall meeting to receive input on proposed recommendations.

-The Welcoming Cities Task Force in partnership with consultants will submit a Welcoming Cities Strategy for Council's consideration by the end of the year.
+The Welcoming Cities Task Force in partnership with consultants will submit a Welcoming Cities Strategy for Council's consideration.

 Read the Terms of Reference [PDF - 72 KB].Go to Top